-They are composed of two different candlesticks.
+Bullish/Bearish engulfings in forex are composed of two different candlesticks.
 One with a big body engulfing the other with a small body.
-The second real body should be of the opposite colour of the first real body.
+The second real body should be of the opposite color of the first real body.

 Bearish Engulfing Candlesticks Pattern

-Looking at the GOLD weekly chart above, Appearance of an engulfing patterns after an extended trend, usually marks a trend reversal.
+Looking at the GOLD weekly chart above, the appearance of the engulfing patterns after an extended trend, usually marks a trend reversal.
 Mark extended and usually(not always).

 These engulfing patterns when clearly studied and followed, they can yield good profits in the trading.